Cedrela odorata: Distribution and habitat

 Cedro is a tree of the New World tropics, appearing in forests of moist and seasonally dry subtropical or tropical biomes (24) from latitude 26°N on the Pacific coast of Mexico, throughout Central America and the Caribbean, to the lowlands and foothills of most of South America up to 1200 m altitude, finding its southern limit at about latitude 28°S in Argentina.
-It has become a troublesome invasive species in the Galapagos Islands.
+It has become a troublesome invasive species in the Galapagos Islands where it forms a barrier to the migration of tortoises.
 Cedro is always found naturally on well-drained soils, often but not exclusively on limestone; it tolerates a long dry season but does not flourish in areas of rainfall greater than about 3000 mm or on sites with heavy or waterlogged soils.
 Individual trees are generally scattered in mixed semi-evergreen or semi-deciduous forests dominated by other species.
 Mahogany (Swietenia sp.), a close relative, is often found with cedro and both suffer damage from the same pest, the mahogany shootborer (Hypsipyla grandella).